SantiagoMaya10/ppi_pl_MAYAls/README.md

 We regularly discuss and explore topics inspired by these influential works, offering insights and practical examples to our audience.

+You can find the videos description and urls in the ['Videos' folder](./Videos)

 # About me

 Hello everyone!!
 My name is Luis Santiago Maya Restrepo, and I am currently a Software Engineer at a Big Tech company.
 I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned through all these years.